Did you pee in the pool?

 Woman cutting limes in an outdoor kitchen.

 In San Diego, there’s no fresh conch to make a salad.
-But on Riviera, we’ll make a killer ceviche and pair it with wine from the Guadalupe Valley.
+But on Riviera, We’ll make a killer ceviche and pair it with wine from the Guadalupe Valley.
 Sail with us on Riviera and understand what it means to be a traveler rather than a tourist.

 Paul & Victoria